Novel drug use could allow those with high blood pressure to exercise

 Patients suffering with high BP are often prescribed regular exercise to lose weight and lessen the risk of developing serious cardiovascular disease such as stroke, heart attack or heart disease.
 The catch-22 however is that people with extremely high BP – hypertension – cannot exercise and instead have to rely on long-term medication to improve their health.

 “Our research may have found a way around this.
-We have found that [??] an existing drug for [XX] appears to improve blood pressure not only at rest, but also during exercise.
-This means patients could exercise to naturally lower their blood pressure, reducing their dependence on medication in the long term.”
+We have found that an existing drug appears to improve blood pressure not only at rest, but also during exercise.
+This means patients could exercise to naturally lower their blood pressure, reducing their dependence on medication in the long term.

-“The initial response of the heart arteries are to contract under stress, for example when our bodies are active during exercise.
-Said Dr Vongpatanasin, “However, there is an important mechanism which overrides this when our heart rate increases.
+“Exercise is important for those suffering with high BP – as their heart has to work harder to pump blood around the body, taking its toll on the heart and weakening it.
+Exercise such as running or walking is important to strengthen the heart and improve fitness.The initial response of the heart arteries are to contract under stress, for example when our bodies are active during exercise.
+“However, there is an important mechanism which overrides this when our heart rate increases.
 It allows the arteries to relax and extra blood to flow and feed the working muscles.
-This protective process is known ‘functional sympatholysis’.”
+This protective process is known ‘functional sympatholysis’.